Uncertainty Glyphs

 Journal Paper:

 Glyphs for visualizing uncertainty in vector fields , Craig M. Wittenbrink, A. T. Pang and S.K.
 Lodha.
 In the IEEE Transactions on Visualization and Computer Graphics, Vol. 2, No. 3, pages 266-279, 1996.
-Short version in the proceedings of the IS&T/SPIE Symposium on Electronic Imaging: Visual Data Exploration and Analysis, Vol. 2410, pages 87-100, color plate page 206, San Jose, CA 1995.

 Correction to illustrate technique in small multiples (ala Tufte), glyphs are shown with traditional arrow glyphs compared to new uncertainty glyphs, C.M.
 Wittenbrink, A.T.
 Pang, and S. K. Lodha, IEEE Transactions on Visualization and Computer Graphics, Vol. 2, No. 3, Sept.
 1996, pages 266-279.
-Shown here are Figures 9-14 as intended: postscript or pdf1 or pdf2 .
+Shown here are Figures 9-14 as intended: pdf or pdf1 or pdf2 .

 Paper: